redpanda-data/connect/website/docs/components/outputs/gcp_pubsub.md

 ### `project`

-`string` The project ID of the topic to publish to.
+The project ID of the topic to publish to.

+Type: `string`
+Default: `""`

 ### `topic`

-`string` The topic to publish to.
+The topic to publish to.

+Type: `string`
+Default: `""`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`